asnhck12/messaging-app-backend/README.md

 # Messaging App Backend

-The backend API for a blogging platform built with Express.js.
-It supports two separate frontends, one for general users and one for writers, providing full CRUD functionality for blogs and comments, along with user authentication.
+This is the backend API for a real-time messaging application built with Node.js and Express.js.
+It handles user authentication, one-on-one or group messaging, and supports real-time communication using Socket.IO.

 The stack used for this project:

  - Node.js + Express.js
- - Database: MongoDB (via Mongoose)
+ - Database: PostgreSQL
  - Authentication: JSON Web Tokens (JWT)
+ - Socket.io